othomantegazza/sunday-blues/content/post/2019-06-23-genetic-privacy.md

 On May 9th 2018, US Senator Marco Rubio and Chris Smith [wrote a letter](https://www.cecc.gov/media-center/press-releases/chairs-ask-commerce-secretary-ross-about-sale-of-surveillance-technology) to the US Commerce Secretary Wilbur Ross inquiring about sales of "technology for repression and control" by an US company to the Chinese government, which is under scrutiny for its action in the Xinjiang region.

 The main technology under scrutiny was for "advanced biometrics such as DNA sequencing".
-A spotlight was placed on Thermofisher for selling DNA sequencers to the "Chinese Ministry of Public Security and its Public Security bureaus across China".
+A spotlight was placed on Thermo Fisher Scientific for selling DNA sequencers to the "Chinese Ministry of Public Security and its Public Security bureaus across China".
 Take note: it wasn't the Ministry of Health or the Ministry of Agriculture purchasing huge amount of DNA sequencers, but by the Ministry of Public Security.
-This technology (as a consequence?) is consedered surveillance equipment.
+This technology (as a consequence?) is considered surveillance equipment.

 What can we learn from this interest by authorities for DNA sequencing?

 # Warnings

-Earlier in December 2017, Human Right Watch issued [a detailed warning](https://www.hrw.org/news/2017/12/13/china-minority-region-collects-dna-millions) about authorities in the Xinjang region collecting advanced biometrics such as "DNA samples, fingerprints and iris scans" for "all residents in the region between the age of 12 and 65".
+Earlier in December 2017, Human Right Watch issued [a detailed warning](https://www.hrw.org/news/2017/12/13/china-minority-region-collects-dna-millions) about authorities in the Xinjiang region collecting advanced biometrics such as "DNA samples, fingerprints and iris scans" for "all residents in the region between the age of 12 and 65".
 This evidences where collected "through a free annual physical exams program called Physicals for All".

-As detailed by the the HRW article, the program "Physicals for All" was presented as an health check and as a program for "Scietific decision making", together with statements from participants "how they received treatments for previously undiagnosed illnesses, in some cases saving their lives".
+As detailed by the the HRW article, the program "Physicals for All" was presented as an health check and as a program for "Scientific decision making", together with statements from participants "how they received treatments for previously undiagnosed illnesses, in some cases saving their lives".

 The "Physicals for All" program was mandatory.
-Special recomendations were issued to make sure that every individual in every household was reached, and data collection was supervised by authorities.
+Special recommendations were issued to make sure that every individual in every household was reached, and data collection was supervised by authorities.
 Data collection was quite thorough: "Staff should verify the name, gender, ethnicity, date of birth, ID number, education level, employer information, and other information of the individual.
 Multidimensional biometric data includes: images, fingerprints, iris scans, blood types, DNA samples" (DNA was collected as blood cards).

 HRW reports also that Thermo Fisher scientific showed little to no interest on collaborating with them to figure out what authorities were doing with their technology.
 As seen above Senators had to intercede to stop this market of surveillance equipment.